-Doris Reisinger is a research assistant in the Department of Catholic Theology at Goethe University in Frankfurt and is teaching at Jesuit’s University Sankt Georgen.
-As a philosopher she is focusing on artifact philosophy and is the author of Was ist ein Original?
+Doris Reisinger is a research assistant in the Department of Catholic Theology at Goethe University in Frankfurt and is teaching at the Sankt Georgen Graduate School of Philosophy and Theology.
+As a philosopher, she is the author of Was ist ein Original?
 Eine Begriffsbestimmung jenseits genieästhetischer Stereotype (Transcript, Berlin 2020).
-As a theologian she is focusing on spiritual abuse and is the author of Spiritueller Missbrauch in der katholischen Kirche (Herder, Freiburg 2019).
-Reisinger's interests center on the sexual and spiritual abuse of nuns.
+As a theologian, she is focusing on spiritual abuse and is the author of Spiritueller Missbrauch in der katholischen Kirche (Herder, Freiburg 2019).
+Reisinger’s interests center on the sexual and spiritual abuse of nuns.

 Peter Cajka (program director) is an assistant teaching professor in the Department of American Studies at the University of Notre Dame.
 His book, Follow Your Conscience: The Catholic Church and the Spirit of the Sixties, is forthcoming from the University of Chicago Press.
 He will be looking into the career of Father Louis Miller, an abuser priest from the Archdiocese of Louisville.